mdelbrocco/advanced-typescript-workshop/README.md

 Extensions used in this project:

-- Prettify "dumbs down" the reported types a bit so they're easier to read/understand
+- Prettify simplifies the reported types a bit so they're easier to read/understand
 - "TwoSlash" gives you a command you can run from command pallette that adds `// ?^` notation describing the type of a highlighted property.

+My takeaway - consider whether you want to implement typing like this.
+It can be difficult to read/maintain, but provides a good experience to developers that are using your code.
+So for example, this is appropriate in library code, shared code, etc.